 - Now for some Fridge Logic: there are several problems pulling it off, but fiction only deals with the victim being injured instead of the shooter.
 There's also:

 - Getting your finger in the barrel.
 As fiction usually uses a shotgun with this trope, not a problem to stick your index finger.
 But any pistol or rifle is too small for the index, and maybe too small for all fingers.

 - The shooter always lets it happen.
-He never resists it by moving the gun around or shooting before the finger's in the barrel.
+He never resists it by moving the gun around or shooting before the finger gets in the barrel.

 - The shooter always fires anyway with the finger in the barrel.
-He never tries to unlodge the finger.
+He never tries to dislodge the finger.

 - The shooter is never military-trained.
 You will get a gun butt to your face if you try this trope against them.

 - A scientific paper done a little over a century before indicates that this may have been more common in early firearms, where the barrels were often made from multiple strips of metal held together by a hoop, not unlike an actual barrel.

-- Apparently the real-life Gyrojet guns (a family of guns that fired tiny rockets) could actually be defeated this way, since unlike a normal firearm, it had a very low muzzle velocity.
+- Apparently, the real-life Gyrojet guns (a family of guns that fired tiny rockets) could possibly be defeated this way, since unlike a normal firearm, it had a very low muzzle velocity.
 Note, however, that this idea requires the user of the pistol to be a complete idiot.
 It is also known that this stunt may cause the offending finger (and perhaps the entire hand) to be ripped off.

 - According to Jon Roberts (in his biography American Desperado), during a drug rip-off one of the people he was robbing stuck their finger in his gun and said, "Now what are you going to do?".
 Roberts responded by pulling the trigger with predictable results.